The Schwinn IC3 Indoor Cycling Bike comes with some very good features.

 This is a mid-range priced indoor cycle that comes with some good extras – a basic console, dual sided pedals, tablet holder and belt drive.

-The bike does have some short comings when compared to more expensive bikes but you are paying a lot less for a more basic bike (up to $1500 in some cases) It does a lot in covering the basics to get a good workout but it doesn’t have extras like syncing with Apps as some of the more expensive exercise bikes do, or monitor resistance or power.
+The bike does have some short comings when compared to more expensive bikes but you are paying a lot less for a more basic bike and less than the IC4.
+It does a lot in covering the basics to get a good workout but it doesn’t have extras like syncing with Apps as some of the more expensive exercise bikes do, or monitor resistance or power.

-When I checked Amazon it qualified for Prime and free delivery.
+When I checked at Amazon it qualified for free delivery.

 For the price this is a good solid bike that gives you the basis for a cardio workout at the level of intensity you want.